chaorders1/youtube_copilot/draft.md

    - Processing date and time

-### Youtube screenshot
+### Youtube screenshot (Difficult to get.
+Wait)
 1. Use pikwy to take screenshot of a given youtube video url
 2. Save the screenshot to the data folder

 ### Youtube channel persona analysis
-1. Use apify to take screenshot of youtube channel
+1. Assume we have the screenshot of youtube channel video tab
-2. Take screenshot of youtube channel video tab (here does not find apify actor)
+2. Use picture_crop.py to split the screenshot into 1024 x 1024 images
 3. use @prompt/prompt_full_analysis_102524.md to analyze the screenshot
 4. Save the analysis to the data folder as persona_analysis.md